jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-jupyterhub/setup-helm.rst

    curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 | bash

+* The minimum supported version of Helm in Z2JH is `3.2.0`.

-Helm 3 uses the same security mechanisms as other Kubernetes clients such as `kubectl`.
+* Helm 3 uses the same security mechanisms as other Kubernetes clients such as `kubectl`.

 Verify
 ------